DavideCometa/Deep-Comparer/README.md

 //calling

-	DeepCompare(userData1, userData2);
+	var changelog = DeepCompare(userData1, userData2);
+	console.log(changelog);

-//will produce a result like this:
+//DeepCompare will produce a result like this:

 [
   {